CRUZHENRIQUEDEV/RevitEasy/README.md

 # RevitEasy
-Este é o repositório para o plugin de revit que estou desenvolvendo
+This is the repository for the revit plugin I'm developing

-- Desenvolvido em C#
+Developed in C#
--  Visual Studio
+Visual Studio
-- .NETFramework
+.NETFramework

 ![image](https://github.com/CRUZHENRIQUEDEV/RevitEasy/assets/143232644/7215792b-8268-477b-ba39-a9923e7bf409)